Welcome to South Downs

 2. I'm a foodie.
 Are there any local delicacies I should try in the South Downs?

 Absolutely!
 South Downs is renowned for its local produce, including its award-winning sparkling wines and artisan cheeses.
-Don't miss out on trying the local Sussex Charmer cheese or savoring a glass of bubbly from the Sussex Wine Region.
+Don't miss out on trying the local Sussex Charmer cheese or savouring a glass of bubbly from the Sussex Wine Region.
 Farmer's markets are a great place to sample these delights, with Lewes Farmer's Market being one of the most popular.

 3. Can I camp overnight in the South Downs National Park?